 The RD Exam is a computerized test that you take at a testing center, similar to how the GRE is administered.
 It is a specific type of testing format, called computer adaptive testing.
 This means that each candidate's exam has a different number of questions, but each person will receive at least 125 questions - 100 scored and 25 pilot questions (unscored).
 You will not know which questions are piloted.
 You can receive maximum 145 questions (120 scored).

-You will have 3 hours: 2.5 hours for the exam, and 30 minutes for introductory material to familiarize you with the computer program, nondisclosure agreements, and surveys.
+You will have 3 hours: 2.5 hours for the exam, and 30 minutes for introductory material and a post-exam survey to familiarize you with the computer program, nondisclosure agreements, and surveys.

 Each question is multiple choice, with 4 answer options.
 Once you answer a question, you cannot go back and change it.
 You cannot skip questions and flag them for later.
 You cannot move on until you have answered the question.